 and use, but since each vendor exposes the services in a proprietary

 way, the enterprise application becomes non-portable.

 Components essentially combine the strengths of traditional TP Monitors

 and CORBA.
-In other words, using EJB, you get all the benefits of TP
+In other words, using CCM, you get all the benefits of TP

 Monitors and the portability and component model of CORBA.
-EJB servers
+CCM servers

 belong to a class of systems commonly known as Component Transaction

 Monitors or CTM.
-Using an EJB-compliant server, an developer
+Using a CCM-compliant server, an developer

 may build enterprise-class applications rapidly, focusing purely on